AtriumAI/MarketingBot/src/sidebar.md

 Ready to analyze your marketing performance?
 Here's a few sample questions to get you started.

-- Which landing pages had the highest number of visits in 2023?
+- Which landing pages had the most visits in 2023?
 - Show me the top 10 campaigns with the best conversion rates.
-- What was our total pipeline for accounts by all the months in 2023?
+- What was our total pipeline for accounts by month in 2023?

 Let's get those insights flowing!